 Our Choice and Prime beef comes from Washington Beef in Eastern Washington.
 Choice American Lamb is from Superior Farms (West coast) and the Rosen Company out of Colorado.
 Provini brand veal is from Wisconsin.
 Fresh pork is from various companies, Washington-grown chicken and some Free-Range chicken are from Draper Valley.
 We are currently featuring Painted Hills Natural Beef in a few selected items.

 If people buy them, we carry them.
 Example: lamb tongues, kidney, head, hearts, liver, fresh ground lamb.
 Beef sweetbreads, tripe, feet, Rocky Mt.
-Oysters, suet, fresh and smoked tongue, hanger and skirt steaks.
+Oysters, suet, fresh tongue, hanger and skirt steaks.
 Pork liver, chitterlings, feet, caul fat, pork fat, neck bones.
 Veal sweetbreads, brains, kidney, tongues, hind shanks and ground veal.

 We usually have fresh ducks and rabbits, duck confit, capons, baking hens on hand.
 Many other items are available most Tuesdays or Fridays with a day notice from Nicky USA which is out of Oregon.
 Pheasant, quail, wild boar, venison, etc. are available.
 Check their website (www.NickyUSA.com) and call for a price and availability.